Get quotes from these home insurance providers and more

 Some people don’t need both house and contents insurance.
 You can buy these two types of insurance separately if it suits you better.

-For example, someone who is renting might just need home contents insurance.
-This is sometimes known as ‘renters insurance’ or ‘contents insurance for tenants’.
-The same applies to a university student who might just need student contents insurance.
-Similarly, their landlord might just need buildings insurance and not contents insurance.
+A renter might just need home contents insurance, also known as renters insurance or contents insurance for tenants.
+The same applies to a university student who might need student contents insurance.
+Their landlord might only need buildings insurance.

 This page is about contents insurance.
 The best way to start your search is to do a home contents insurance comparison.
 If you want a policy that covers both, do a home and contents insurance comparison.
 It is important to find the best contents insurance, UK wide, that suits your needs.
 Follow the link at the top of the page to compare contents insurance policies.

 The best contents insurance policy could give you the following benefits: